-David Ezra, a principal in Berger Kahn’s Orange County office, has successfully represented clients involved in insurance and employment litigation for almost 25 years and believes there’s only one way to practice law — 100% dedication to achieving the client’s objectives.
+David Ezra, a principal in Berger Kahn’s Orange County office, has successfully represented clients involved in insurance and employment litigation for over 25 years and believes there’s only one way to practice law — 100% dedication to achieving the client’s objectives.

 David has significant appellate experience, obtaining many published (and unpublished) decisions in his clients’ favor, including: Liberty Mut.
 Fire Ins.
 Co. v.
 Central Garden & Pet Co., 2013 Cal.App.Unpub.
 LEXIS 6245; Farmers Ins.
 Exch. v.
 Kim, 2013 Cal.App.Unpub.
 LEXIS 2309; Lomes v.
 Hartford Financial Services Group, 88 Cal.App.4th 127 (2001); Continental Casualty Co. v.
 Superior Court (Paragon), 92 Cal.App.4th 430 (2001); Padilla Construction Co., Inc. v.
 Transportation Ins.
 Co.,150 Cal.App.4th 984 (2007); and Molski v.
 Evergreen Dynasty Corp., 500 F.3d 1047 (9th Cir.
 2007).